Citrus Heights' Sunrise Mall To Be Redeveloped Into Mixed-Use Site

 CITRUS HEIGHTS (CBS13) — Citrus Heights will be getting a major new redevelopment to replace the declining Sunrise Mall.

-The 100-acre mall property is now open for future mixed-use development.READ MORE: UC Davis Infectious Disease Expert Urges Vaccinations To Prevent Winter Surge Amid Concurrent Flu Season
+The 100-acre mall property is now open for future mixed-use development.READ MORE: Looming Week-Long Kaiser Strike May Impact Pharmacy Services, Medical Appointments

 The city council unanimously approved the Sunrise Tomorrow Specific Plan, which will include new housing, retail and office spaces, and hotels.